DaveBenham/VenomModules/README.md

 ### ENV (Envelope) output

-The final envelope with a resting voltage of 0V that typically ascends to 10V before returning to 0V.
+The final envelope, typically with a resting voltage of 0V that typically ascends to 10V before returning to 0V.

+The standard mode formula for the envelope is ***(Envelope% x AmplitudeV) + OffsetV***

+The VCA mode formula is ***Envelope% x 10V x Level% x Velocity%<sub>ResponseAdjusted</sub>***

 ### INV (Inverse envelope) output

-An inverted form of the final envelope with a resting voltage of 10V that typically descends to 0V before returning to 10V.
-It is defined as 10V - ENV.
+An inverted form of the final envelope with a typical resting voltage of 10V that typically descends to 0V before returning to 10V.

+The standard mode formula for the inverse envelope is ***((100% - Envelope%) x AmplitudeV) + OffsetV***

 ### *Stage controls*
 Each envelope stage has identical controls, inputs, and outputs.